 Tel: +34 618 13 18 73

 This restaurant has many positive reviews.
 It is one of the top joints in Benidorm and serves a variety of cuisines, including traditional Spanish and Mediterranean dishes.
+Share a variety of tapas with your friends and family over a few beers.

 La Taberna del Colon Restaurant is one of the breakfast and lunch joints in Benidorm.
 It is located on Paseo Colon 3, which is barely a mile away from Playa de Levante.
 One feature that people love about this restaurant is the outdoor seating, which allows you to enjoy the incredible views.